Community language schools

 Per capita funding is only provided on behalf of eligible school-aged students and preschool-aged children (who will turn four years of age by 30 April of the year they are enrolled).

-For more information regarding eligibility for accreditation and funding, contact community.languages@education.vic.gov.au.
+For more information regarding accreditation and funding of community language schools, contact community.languages@education.vic.gov.au.

 Use of government school premises

-Government schools are encouraged to make their premises and facilities available to community language schools to conduct their language programs at fair and reasonable cost.
+Government schools are encouraged to make their premises and facilities available to community language schools at fair and reasonable cost.

 Community language schools should use the following School Council licence agreement when entering into rental agreements with government schools: